 Michelle Finnegan MA; BSc; MBACP (Accred).
 PG Dip PCC; PG Cert CBT Therapy

 I am a confident and competent therapist and work from a place of both curiosity and hope; I believe change can and does happen.
-I also trust that you have the means to deal with things in your own way and in your own time.
-However, we all need connection and support from others to help us on our way.
+I also trust that you have the capacity to deal with things in your own way and in your own time.
+However, we all need connection, encouragement and support from others to help us on our way.

 Training, qualifications & experience

 - Post Graduate Diploma in Person Centred Counselling - 2000